GiveRadar doesn't take a cut. We couldn't find a direct donate page, so visit their site.

 The Indonesian Institute is located in Central Jakarta, Jakarta, Indonesia.
 The organization was established in 2004 and has been active for 22 years.

-The Indonesian Institute (TII) is the official public policy research institute (Center for Public Policy Research) established since October 21, 2004 The Indonesian Institute is classified as a advocacy & civil rights organization registered in Indonesia.
+The Indonesian Institute (TII) is the official public policy research institute (Center for Public Policy Research) established since October 21, 2004 The Indonesian Institute is classified as an advocacy & civil rights organization registered in Indonesia.
 The organization was founded in 2004.

 The Indonesian Institute is a registered Indonesian nonprofit.
 General charitable donations in Indonesia are not automatically deductible from personal income tax - only specific categories qualify under Government Regulation PP 93/2010 (donations for national disaster relief, research and development, education, sports development, and social-infrastructure built through approved channels).
 Zakat, infak and sedekah paid to a nationally licensed Lembaga Amil Zakat (LAZ) or to BAZNAS are deductible from gross taxable income under Law 23/2011 - proof of payment (Bukti Setor Zakat) is required.
 International donors can give through PayPal, GlobalGiving, or direct bank transfer (Indonesian banks: BCA, Mandiri, BNI, BRI); domestic donors typically use bank transfer, Kitabisa, BenihBaik, or e-wallets (GoPay, OVO, DANA, ShopeePay).
 Consult an Indonesian tax adviser for guidance specific to your situation.